Small business tax: a simple guide

 - Clubs, co-operatives and other associations

 Limited companies pay corporation tax on their profits.
-Currently, the rate is 19% for all companies, but is proposed to fall to 17% on April 1, 2020.
+Currently, the rate is 19% for all companies, with the exception of Ring fence companies (or companies that make profits from oil extraction or oil rights in the UK).

 Unlike other taxes, you won’t get a bill for this.
 It’s up to you to make sure you calculate how much you owe (or enlist the help of an accountant).